Construction Reference Charts & Visual Guides

 Figure 1.3 — Frost line and soil factors (planning reference; verify local requirements).

-Frost, drainage, and soil behavior
+Frost, drainage, and soil behaviour

 For default slab thickness ranges, base assumptions, and waste allowances, see Calculation Assumptions.